FUCKSTOOLS/FUCKSNUKER/README.md

 ## <a id="How To Use"></a>📜 » How To Use
 1. Install Python (3.10+) and add it to PATH.
-2. Download and extract latest ShadowNuker version.
+2. Download and extract latest FuxksNuker version.
 3. Install requirements → start file named setup.bat
 4. Config the `config.py` if you want.
-5. Run `ShadowNuker.py` in the cmd → `python ShadowNuker.py`.
+5. Run `FUXKSNUKER.py` in the cmd → `python ShadowNuker.py`.
 6. Enter Bot token and server id.
    ### ⚙️ » Custom config
    - you can customize your bot, there is code in config.py that sets the config of the bot and you can add your own icon, messages, and more